ganeshsberkeley/EC2_STEPS/README.md

 2. SCREENSHOTS -> PNG files of screenshots of the application run

-3.  docs -> EX2 documents that explains setup to done for creatng twitter account and application
+3.  docs -> EX2 documents that explains setup to done for creatng twitter account and application as well as architecture